 100% disk usage in Windows 10 is the problem we all face at some point in time or the other.
 The Task Manager shows the disk to be at 100 percent utilization despite a light or no workload at all.
 Due to what appears to be high disk usage in Windows 10, the system may experience lag or become unresponsive.
 Even though your PC isn’t doing any compute-intensive tasks, you begin to see severe lag.
 Although there is no one reason that can be singled out as the main reason for 100 percent memory usage in Windows 10, there are some services that cause this problem.
 So what causes the problem and how to lower disk usage in Windows 10?
 Read on!

 What’s Causing 100% Disk Usage in Windows 10

-One of the reasons why you may be facing high disk usage in Windows 10 is that your PC may be infected with malware.
+One of the reasons why you may be facing high disk usage is that your PC may be infected with malware.
 When your PC’s hard drive is constantly working near 100% it’s difficult for the system to perform routine tasks, thereby slowing everything down.
-Fortunately, the task manager in Windows 10 can help us debug the problem and fix the annoying issue of 100% disk usage in Windows 10.
+Fortunately, the task manager can help us debug the problem and fix the annoying issue of 100% disk usage in Windows 10.
 Follow these steps –

 Step 1: Type “Task Manager” in Windows search bar and click on Task Manager when it shows up.

 Step 2: In the Process tab, look at the % at the top of the Disk Column.
 If it’s 100%, then you know something is wrong.
-One of the applications could be causing 100% disk usage in Windows 10.
+One of the applications could be causing high disk usage.